Dhammer3/You-Dont-Know-JS/types-grammar/ch4.md

 Another task that seems awfully related to `ToString` is when you use the `JSON.stringify(..)` utility to serialize a value to a JSON-compatible `string` value.

-It's important to note that this stringification is not exactly the same thing as coercion.
+It's important to note that this<mark style="background-color:#42f6ff;"> stringification is not exactly the same thing as coercion</mark>.
 But since it's related to the `ToString` rules above, we'll take a slight diversion to cover JSON stringification behaviors here.

 For most simple values, JSON stringification behaves basically the same as `toString()` conversions, except that the serialization result is *always a `string`*: